 Note: To perform the following steps, you must have the general Wave permission Access Queues Folder.
+(See Chapter 11 in the Wave Global Administrator Guide for more information about setting general Wave permissions.)

 To sign an agent in or out via the Queue dialog